My Story

 My weaving story began by chance during a journey through the East.
 Alongside exploring new places and cultural encounters, I sought to learn and experience the various handcrafts that crossed my path.

-During my search, I discovered Sunil's workshop in a small village in the Indian Himalayas, specializing in weaving wool scarves.
+During my search, I discovered Sunil's workshop in a small village in the Indian Himalayas, specializing in weaving wool shawls.
 I was captivated by the region's traditional weaving style, rich in the vibrant colors and geometric complexity that I love so much—a beauty I deeply missed in the environment where I grew up.
 I was equally drawn to the use of natural textile materials like sheep's wool, cotton, and pashmina, a topic very close to my heart.

 I wanted to learn more and more from this world, but my initial learning period was too short—just an early taste during a long journey through South Asian countries.
 Yet, the passion to continue learning, combined with the feeling that I had found a place that felt like home, and people from whom I could learn so much, led me to return to this very workshop.
 My goal was to seriously acquire the skills of Himalayan weaving.